-Accordingly, whereas most applicants were previously required to submit pre-registration performance data showing the product was "efficacious," henceforth applicants were required only to "ensure through testing" - that was not required to be submitted for scrutiny - that their product is "efficacious."
+Accordingly, whereas applicants were previously required to submit pre-registration data showing the product was "efficacious," henceforth most applicants were required only to "ensure through testing," the results of which were not required to be submitted for agency scrutiny, that their product was efficacious.
 In making this change EPA rejected advice from the U.S. Department of Agriculture (USDA) that it should retain the requirement for "efficacy/benefit data".
-Instead, it included this unsupported and shocking justification: "rather than require efficacy data the Agency presumes that benefits exceed risks."
+Instead, EPA included this unsupported and shocking justification: "rather than require efficacy data the Agency presumes that benefits exceed risks."
 (49 Fed.
 Reg., at 42880).